History of Bengaluru: Medieval period

 The oldest inscription in current-day Bengaluru is the Hebbal-Kittayya inscription, which dates back to the Ganga dynasty in Karnataka and mentions the administration of Sripurusha.
-Carved in early Kannada script, it pays tribute to Kittayya, who was martyred defending his land in a battle during Sripurusha’s reign.
+Carved in early Kannada script, it pays tribute to Kittayya, who was martyred defending his land in a battle during Sripurusha's reign.
 The Gangas ruled Gangavadi from Kolar starting c.
 350 and later shifted their capital to Talakadu.

-The first mention of the name Bengaluru, albeit in the form 'Benguluru' is from an inscription in Begur dated to 9th century CE.
+The first mention of the name Bengaluru, albeit in the form 'Benguluru' is from an inscription in Begur dated to 9th century AD.
 Written in Halegannada (ancient Kannada), it mentions 'Bengaluru Kadana' (battle of Bengaluru).
-The inscription stone found near Begur reveals, that the district was part of the Ganga Kingdom ruled from Gangavadi until 1024 C.E and was known as 'Benga-val-oru', the City of Guards in old Kannada.
+The inscription stone found near Begur reveals, that the district was part of the Ganga Kingdom ruled from Gangavadi until 1024 AD and was known as 'Benga-val-oru', the City of Guards in old Kannada.

 Edgar Thurston (Castes and Tribes of India Volume 5) states that the Kongu region was ruled by a series of twenty eight kings before being conquered by the Cholas of Tanjore, citing the earliest portion of the Kongu Chronicle - Kongu Desa Rajakkal (a manuscript in The Mackenzie Collection) which gives a series of short notices of the reigns of all the kings who ruled the country from the start of the Christian era till its conquest by the Cholas.
 These kings belonged to two distinct dynasties: the earlier line of the Solar race which had a succession of seven kings of the Ratti tribe, and the later line of the Ganga race, itself claimed to be a branch of the Solar race.

-In 1024 C.E, the Chola Empire captured the city.
+In 1024 AD, the Chola Empire captured the city.
 Today, little evidence can be seen of this period.
 A small village in south Bangalore and one in Anantapur district bear the Chola name but the residents are of native stock.
 The later Gangas often fought alongside the Chalukyas, Rastrakutas and the Hoysalas.
-In 1117 C.E, the Hoysala king Vishnuvardhana defeated the Cholas in the battle of Talakad which led to the Hoysalas regaining control of Talakad.
+In 1117 AD, the Hoysala king Vishnuvardhana defeated the Cholas in the battle of Talakad which led to the Hoysalas regaining control of Talakad.